astral-sh/ruff/README.md

 #### [`unfixable`](#unfixable)

-A list of check code prefixes to consider un-autofix-able.
+A list of rule codes or prefixes to consider non-autofix-able.

 **Default value**: `[]`